 The HPV (human papillomavirus) vaccine protects against HPV.
 HPV is a common sexually transmitted infection (STI).
 There are many types of HPV.
 Some types of the virus can cause genital warts in men and women.
-Other types can cause cervical and some uncommon cancers, such as anal and vaginal cancer.
+Other types can cause cervical or oral cancer and some uncommon cancers, such as anal and vaginal cancer.

 The National Advisory Committee on Immunization (NACI) recommends the vaccine for females and males ages 9 to 26.
 The vaccine may also be given to women ages 27 to 45 who didn't get the vaccine when they were younger.
 HPV vaccine recommendations may be different in your province or territory.
 Check with your doctor or provincial ministry of health to find the HPV vaccine recommendations in your area.

 The best time to get the vaccine is before a person becomes sexually active.
 This is because the vaccine works best before there is any chance of infection with HPV.
 When the vaccine is given at this time, it can prevent almost all infection by the types of HPV the vaccine guards against.
-If someone has already been infected with the virus, the vaccine may not provide protection against the virus.
+If someone has already been infected with the virus, the vaccine does not provide protection against the virus.

 Having the HPV vaccine does not change a woman's need for Pap tests.
 Women who have had the HPV vaccine should follow the same Pap test schedule as women who have not had the vaccine.